snijplank/travian-pythonbot/README.md

 - If Travian introduces a new tribe, update the mapping table and rerun `setup_identity.py`.

 - Reports
-  - `PROCESS_REPORTS_IN_AUTOMATION`: `true|false`
-  - `REPORT_MIN_WAIT_SEC`: seconds to wait before reading a report after a send
-  - `REPORT_USE_INDICATOR`: use navbar unread indicator to skip heavy scans when zero
+  - `PROCESS_RALLY_RETURNS`: toggle the rally tracker pass each cycle

-## Learning Loop & Reporting
+## Learning Loop (Rally Overview)

-- After a successful raid the bot writes a pending to `database/learning/pending.json` (when `LEARNING_ENABLE: true`).
+- After each raid the bot queues a pending entry in `database/learning/pending_rally.json` (when `LEARNING_ENABLE: true`).
-- The Report Checker waits `REPORT_MIN_WAIT_SEC`, finds the latest matching report, and nudges the multiplier based on result/loss%.
-- Next raids to the same oasis apply the updated multiplier to escort sizes.
+- The rally tracker polls `build.php?gid=16&tt=1` per village, matches returning raids by target + arrival time, and adjusts the multiplier using the actual bounty and surviving escorts.
+- Expected return timestamps are derived from the launch timestamp + travel duration (captured during the send step).
+If a raid never returns before `RALLY_RETURN_TIMEOUT_SEC`, it is treated as a full loss.
+Partial losses are inferred from the difference between sent vs. returning troops.
-- When `LEARNING_ENABLE: false`, no pendings are written and the ReportChecker is skipped; multiplier remains 1.0.
+- When `LEARNING_ENABLE: false`, no pendings are queued and multipliers remain fixed at 1.0.

 Per‑cycle report (printed by the launcher):
 - Raids sent/skipped + skip reasons summary